tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sphinx.md

 directory and behold the beautifully generated API documentation.

-If you interact with the generated HTML documentation you will note that the constructs below have been converted into hyperlinks.
+If you interact with the generated HTML documentation you will note that the constructs following the pattern below have been converted into hyperlinks.

 ```
 :mod:`chemistry`